Broken Christians are adults who, even though they are Christians, still struggle with issues that link to childhood trauma.

 Broken Christian sounds like two words, but I have placed them together to coin a term.
 That term, “broken Christian,” represents a condition.

-The condition is defined by identifying as a Christian while continually being hampered by issues such as addictions, anger, anxiety, depression, low self-esteem, perfectionism, or chronic relationship failures.
+The condition is defined by identifying as a Christian while continually being hampered by issues such as addictions, anger, anxiety, depression, low self-esteem, perfectionism, or marriage or chronic relationship failures.

 Not all Christians who experience some of those issues are broken Christians.
 I need to spend a little time with an individual to see if along with the presenting problem(s) there are also specific patterns.